 The database contains two types of variables.
 First, it contains data on the titling process, including the reliability of title infrastructure, the transparency of title information, the geographic coverage of titling, and the mechanisms of resolving title disputes.
 These indicators are aggregated into a Title index, which describes the quality of legal and regulatory infrastructure that administers the titling process.
 Second, the database contains - over a period of 16 years - data on rules governing the transfer of urban property, including the number of steps it takes to transfer a piece of property, the cost of doing so, and the time it takes in a typical case.
-In Section 2, we describe how these data are constructed both from hard information on rules and procedures, and from the surveys of professionals involved in the process of titling and the transfer of property.
+We aggregate these indicators into a Transfer index.
+In Section 2, we describe how these data are constructed both from hard information on rules and procedures, and from surveys of professionals involved in the titling and the transfer of property.